From Gondwana to Laurasia

 Due to its origins as two terranes in Gondwana in the Palaeozoic, their fusion with Laurasia in the Triassic and the development of the Sundaic biota in the Neogene, Thailand is a land of great geological and palaeontological diversity – hence our theme ‘From Gondwana to Laurasia’.

 Khon Kaen province is near the centre of palaeontological activity in Thailand and is home to important museums and palaeontological sites.
-Nearby Khon Kaen, are flourishing palaeontological schools, museums and sites in Nakhon Ratchasima (Khorat), Mahasarakham and Kalasin managed by the Department of Mineral Resources and by
+Nearby Khon Kaen, are flourishing palaeontological schools, museums and sites in Nakhon Ratchasima (Khorat), Mahasarakham and Kalasin managed by the Department of Mineral Resources and by universities.

 Events in Khon Kaen and fieldtrips to the far corners of the kingdom will allow participants to enjoy palaeontological journeys combined with unique and exotic gastronomic, artistic and historical adventures.
 Experienced conference organisers are drawn from staff of the Department of Mineral Resources, universities and museums.
 The lead organization is the Palaeontological Research and Education Centre at Mahasarakham University in close co-ordination with the following: